AngelaDaphnie/biopharm/README.md

 ## Why the Project is Useful

 BioPharm provides a user-friendly platform for browsing and managing pharmaceutical products.
-Its responsive design ensures a consistent experience across various devices, making it convenient for users to access product information on-the-go.
+Its responsive design ensures a consistent experience across various devices, making it convenient for users to access product information on the go.

 ## How Users Can Get Started with the Project